mvysny/vaadin-on-kotlin/vok-security/README.md

 security mechanism.
 The actual security-checking code differs for Vaadin 8 and Vaadin 10 and is therefore located in the [vok-util-vaadin8](../vok-util-vaadin8) and [vok-util-vaadin10](../vok-util-vaadin10) modules.
+For Vaadin 8, please see the [VokSecurity](../vok-util-vaadin8/src/main/kotlin/com/github/vok/framework/VokSecurity.kt) class;
+for Vaadin 10 please see the @todo class.

 ## Example projects